 5. Getting Stuck in the Office

 It is very easy to get trapped in your office.
 There is always one more email to read, one more report to write or one more coffee to drink!
 However, if you are permanently locked away in your office your staff will see you as uncaring and disconnected.
-You can also open yourselves up to embarrassing and career limiting situations when your lack of knowledge of your business is exposed.
+You can also open yourselves up to embarrassing and career-limiting situations when your lack of knowledge of your business is exposed.
 It is only by getting out in the workplace that you get to see what is really happening in your business and get to “feel the pulse” of your people.
 Structure regular walks through the workplace every day.
-Make sure you walk with the member of your team who is responsible for that area.
+Make sure you walk with a member of your team who is responsible for that area.
 That way your employees get to see that you are supporting your managers.
 It is also an ideal time to provide that feedback to your team as you walk around.

 I could probably go on.
 If I listed all the mistakes I made as an operations leader, I would probably fill another few pages!
 However, these are perhaps the most common ones I see, and they are relatively simple to address.
-Hopefully they help you build a long and successful operations leadership career!
+Hopefully, they help you build a long and successful operations leadership career!